hartwigmedical/platinum/README.md

 The HMF cancer analysis pipeline is a comprehensive pipeline specifically designed for analysing WGS tumor data with the following properties and constraints:
  - FASTQ is assumed to be available for the sample(s) and is the starting point for the pipeline.
- - Any number of reference samples can be provided to be used as a reference for the tumor DNA.
+ - The pipeline assumes that the tumor DNA sample is analysed against a single reference DNA sample.
-    - Zero reference samples is a special case of "tumor-only" mode.
+    - Do note that some individual algorithms support zero and/or multiple reference samples to allow "tumor-only" mode.
  - Both HG19 and HG38 reference genomes are supported throughout the pipeline and lead to comparable analysis quality.

 The HMF pipeline primarily uses algorithms developed by HMF and for which the code is open-sourced and available via [hmftools](https://github.com/hartwigmedical/hmftools).